Lev-Stambler/trivial.js/README.md

 I am number 2 and blue
 ```

 the innerHTML variable will be set equal to what was inside a custom tag **before** init() is called on the tag.
-After init(), the tags innerHTML is wiped, and the innerHTML will be stored within a variable but not visible in the web page unless <(innerHTML)> is placed in the HTML:
+After the first init() is called, the tag's inner HTML is set to null, and the innerHTML will be stored within a variable but not visible in the web page unless <(innerHTML)> is placed in the HTML:

 ```
 <describer>one, da da da da da da dada. dadada da da da da I am number one!</describer>